22.214.171.124 Start date for income management under the SPAR measure

 Start date for income management

 A person's start date for income management will be the date of the initial interview and income management will apply from the first pay day following this interview.
-If the person is already subject to income management under another measure (excluding the Child Protection and Cape York Reforms) they would transfer from that measure to the SPAR Measure (22.214.171.124 Hierarchy of income management measures) and their income managed payments would be income managed at a rate of 70%, or a different amount if specified by the Minister in legislative instrument, from that date.
+If the person is already subject to income management under another measure (excluding the Child Protection and Cape York Reforms) they would transfer from that measure to the SPAR measure (126.96.36.199) and their income managed payments would be income managed at a rate of 70%, or a different amount if specified by the Minister in legislative instrument, from that date.

 At the initial interview the delegate will consider any priority needs in setting up the initial allocations of the person's income managed funds, including the needs of other children and the situation of the relevant household.

 Example: Tracey is income managed under the SPAR measure.
 The delegate will discuss with Tracey her priority needs (such as housing, utilities) and work out a plan that, as far as possible, accommodates all these needs.
 The delegate will explain the process of income management and refer Tracey to financial counselling and or money management services.

 If a person is already subject to income management and has allocations to priority needs already established, the delegate will review these allocations.

 In some situations there will be a number of other adults and children living in the household with the person identified for income management by the recognised state or territory authority officer or employee.
 The priority needs of other adults and children in the household who are not dependants of the person should not be included in the income management allocations, unless the person referred is receiving payments for these children.